Indian Movies released in IMAX [Updated August 2026]

 After the massive success of Baahubali (2015), everybody knew the sequel was going for a wider release worldwide.
 So, IMAX partnered with Arka Media Works to make it the first Telugu movie to be presented in their premium format.

-Normal vs IMAX Baahubali The Conclusion
+Normal vs IMAX aspect ratio comparison for Baahubali The Conclusion

 “A major factor for the wide appeal of the Baahubali films is the scale and immersive nature with which we designed and filmed them.
 So it is very exciting that Baahubali 2: The Conclusion will be released in the IMAX format, which best showcases this and gives the viewer a great experience.”

-Marvel and DC movies are known to use this larger ratio for most of their new films during this period, and SS Rajamouli became the first person to take advantage of this taller screen size for this epic.
+Marvel and DC movies are known to use this larger ratio for most of their new films during this period, and S. S. Rajamouli became the first person to take advantage of this taller screen size for this epic.

 Padmaavat (2018)